 This page is a brief introduction to the most important laws relating to the goods you intend to sell and the information you're legally obliged to give to people when you advertise those goods for sale (for example on eBay).
 As a business seller, amongst other things, you need to:

-Please also refer to the guidance produced by the Office of Fair Trading regarding the issues you need to bear in mind when selling online: http://www.oft.gov.uk/advice_and_resources/small_businesses/distance-selling/ and in particular, the Office of Fair Trading Distance Selling Hub: http://www.oft.gov.uk/business-advice/treating-customers-fairly/dshome/
+Please also refer to the guidance produced by gov.uk website regarding the issues you need to bear in mind when selling online: https://www.gov.uk/online-and-distance-selling-for-businesses and https://www.gov.uk/online-and-distance-selling-for-businesses/selling-online

 Note: this page is for informational purposes and only applies to sellers based in the UK (with the exception of a limited number of territories within the UK that are not part of the EU, such as the Isle of Man and the Channel Islands).
 If you're based outside the UK, different rules are likely to apply.
 This page is not intended to be legal advice.
 If you're unclear about how any of these laws apply to you, please seek advice from your local Trading Standards, a lawyer or similar professional.